 Using alternative transportation modes and fuels as well as a smarter approach to logistics management to meet the challenges of distribution

 One of the consequences of a growing middle class with increased consumption of goods will be a rise in traffic and distribution of goods around and across countries in the coming years.
 This has an effect on CO2 emissions, noise pollution, congestion and liveability in general.
-With a greener approach to the distribution of goods, for instance by using alternative transportation modes and fuels, and a smarter approach to logistics management, these challenges can be met.
+These challenges can be met with a greener approach to the distribution of goods, for instance by using alternative transportation modes and fuels, and by incorporating a smarter approach to logistics management.

 As the first port in Denmark, the Port of Aarhus grants a tax discount to “green ships”.
 The use of tax discounts has proven successful for increasing green maritime transportation in ports of neighbouring countries.

 Denmark is investing in the the energy storage and sector coupling technologies of the future.
 Two large-scale Power-to-X projects have been awarded grants totalling EUR 17.1 million, which will allow us to use green power as fuel for busses, airplanes and ships in the future.

 The World Economic Forum, the Global Maritime Forum and Friends of Ocean Action launched the “Getting to Zero Coalition” at last week’s UN Climate Action Summit, with the goal of decarbonising the international maritime shipping sector by 2030.
 The coalition represents leaders from across the maritime, energy, infrastructure and finance sectors and is supported by decision-makers from government and international organisations.